horita-yuya/swiftui-suspense/README.md

 Wrap your view components that require asynchronous data fetching with `Suspense`, and provide a fallback view to display while the data is loading.

+To resolve passed optional argument, use `use` function defined in Suspense module.

 ```swift
 import Suspense
 import SwiftUI